SciML/SciMLDocs/docs/src/showcase/symbolic_analysis.md

                     #   g     => :nonidentifiable
                     #   delta => :globally
 ```
-We can see that only parameters `a, g` are unidentifiable and everything else can be uniquely recovered.
+We can see that only parameters `a, g` are unidentifiable, and everything else can be uniquely recovered.

-Let us consider the same system but with two inputs and we will try to find out identifiability with probability `0.9` for parameters `c` and `b`:
+Let us consider the same system but with two inputs,
+and we will find out identifiability with probability `0.9` for parameters `c` and `b`:

 ```julia
 using StructuralIdentifiability, ModelingToolkit